federico-paolillo/svelte-template-webpack-typescript/README.md

 Build time validation is provided by the Webpack plugin [eslint-webpack-plugin](https://github.com/webpack-contrib/eslint-webpack-plugin) for which only errors will fail the build.

 In `.eslintrc.json` there is one global variable enable: `process`.
 This allows to reference `process.env` without issues throught the codebase.

+`svelte.config.js` is required to make sure that [`svelte-vscode`](https://github.com/sveltejs/language-tools/tree/master/packages/svelte-vscode) works correctly with TypeScript [as specified in the language tools documentation](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/in-general.md#generic-setup).
+To make sure that we can share the same configuration between `svelte-vscode` and `svelte-loader` the preprocess builder has been exported from `svelte.config.js`.